 This is a challenging trail and difficult trail with a little bit of a rock scramble.
 I didn’t have many issues along the trail, there were no trees down and was well-traveled.

-I recently took on this trail on a gorgeous Saturday.
-I did do this in a single day and look forward to backcountry camping the next time.
-If you are new to hiking, I will recommend making this a camping trip so you can split the mileage up take your time, and enjoy the area a bit more.
-Be prepared for steep inclines, rocky terrain, and unpredictable weather conditions.
+I did this in a single day and look forward to backcountry camping the next time.
+If you are new to hiking, I recommend making this a camping trip so you can split the mileage up take your time, and enjoy the area more.
+There are some steep inclines and rocky terrain, also be prepared for unpredictable weather conditions.

 Preparation for the Hike